EC528-Fall-2023/ChRIS/README.md

 Although using this observability stack setup is our foremost design choice, we will be researching using OpenSource as our observability stack and plan to compare the efficiency of its performance to that of the LGTM stack implementation and choose the option with the best performance.

+### Generating Visualizations of Observability Data (Metrics, Logs, Traces):

+Our Observability stack features Grafana, the data visualization platform that is able to connect to the previously mentioned components such as Loki and Prometheus.
+As a part of our project, we will be ingesting the metrics, logs, and traces and creating meaningful visualizations and alerting that is able to perform the following:
+* Visualize system performance metrics for system admins, and alert upon system exceeding a certain threshold
+* Visualize / monitor for recent plugin failures, and alert users upon plugin failure
+* Visualize plugin performance metrics for system admins, and alert if plugin is failing or stuck

 ### Deployment to the New England Research Cloud (NERC)

 A big part of the project will also be testing and automating the deployment of ChRIS with the observability stack on the NERC.
 The model that we will be following is shown in **Figure 1**.